SmingHub/Sming/samples/Basic_IFS/README.rst

 Building
 --------

-By default, data is stored in a read-only FWFS (Firmware Filesytem) partition.
+By default, data is stored in a read-only FWFS (Firmware Filesystem) partition.

 This sample also demonstrates how to store the data in a :cpp:class:`FlashString` object::